-The participant must apply for this coverage continuation within 60 days from the date the participant's Leidos medical coverage terminates or the date of notification, whichever is later.
-The participant then has 45 days from the date he or she elected continued coverage to pay all of the premiums back to the date he or she would have lost plan coverage.
+The participant must elect this coverage continuation within 60 days from the date the participant's Leidos medical coverage terminates or the date of notification, whichever is later.
+Once elected, the participant has 45 days from the date he or she elected COBRA to pay all of the premiums back to the date he or she would have lost plan coverage under the plan.
 The participant will be charged the plan's full cost of providing a continued coverage, plus an additional 2% administrative fee (102% of the premium).
-If the participant wants to continue coverage through COBRA, please contact the number indicated on the notification letter, or, if eligible due to divorce, legal separation, or loss of dependent status, contact HR Employee Services for information and forms.

-To be eligible for the additional 11 months coverage due to disability, the participant must provide the Plan Administrator with: a Social Security Disability Award (SSDI) during the first 18 months of COBRA indicating the onset of the disability was within 60 days of losing coverage; and the Plan Administrator is informed of that within 60 days of receipt of the Notice of Award letter from Social Security by receiving a copy of that letter.
+To be eligible for the additional 11 months coverage due to disability, the participant must provide the Plan Administrator with a Social Security Disability Award (SSDI) letter.
+This SSDI letter must be provided to the Plan Administrator during the first 18 months of COBRA; must indicate that the onset of the disability was within 60 days of losing coverage; and must be provided to the Plan Administrator within 60 days of your receipt of the Notice of Award letter from Social Security.
 A participant who qualifies for the disability extension will be charged the plan's full cost of providing a continued coverage, plus an additional 50% administrative fee (150% of the premium).